| DAD'S MEMORIES as

 other people could use it without tracking through the snow.
 And that was a

 pretty fine gesture on his part.
+My mother

 came from a big family, so we had lots of relatives, uncles, aunts and